panda1103/NeoaPred/README.md

 * [reduce](https://github.com/rlabduke/reduce).
 To add protons to proteins.
 * [MSMS](http://mgltools.scripps.edu/packages/MSMS/) (2.6.1).
 To compute the surface of proteins.
 * [APBS](https://www.poissonboltzmann.org/) (3.0.0),[PDB2PQR](https://anaconda.org/schrodinger/pdb2pqr/) (2.1.1) and multivalue.
 These programs are necessary to compute electrostatics charges.
     ***APBS*** can be obtained from this website: https://www.poissonboltzmann.org/.
-We have also prepared a Linux version of the binary software in the repository ([APBS-3.0.0.Linux](./APBS-3.0.0.Linux/))in case you are unable to download it.
+We have also prepared a Linux version of the binary software in the repository ([APBS-3.0.0.Linux](./APBS-3.0.0.Linux/)) in case you are unable to download it.
+    ***multivalue*** can be found in the installation directory of APBS.
     ***PDB2PQR***
     ```
     conda install schrodinger::pdb2pqr
     ```
-    ***multivalue*** can be found in the installation path of APBS.

 4.After preinstalling dependencies, add the following environment variables to your path, changing the appropriate directories: